-6.0 ELABORATION OF UNIVERSITY STANDARDS FOR TEACHING FACULTY

-- 6.1 Teaching - 6.1.1 Educating students, both inside and outside the classroom, studio, or laboratory is the University's primary purpose.
+- 6.0 ELABORATION OF UNIVERSITY STANDARDS FOR TEACHING FACULTY - 6.1 Teaching - 6.1.1 Educating students, both inside and outside the classroom, studio, or laboratory is the University's primary purpose.
 Therefore, performance in teaching carries the greatest weight in the evaluation of faculty.
-All aspects of teaching, including preceptorial teaching as applicable, will be evaluated in order to gain a clear understanding of each faculty member's performance. - 6.1.2 In broad terms, excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques, and methodologies of the disciplines one teaches. - 6.1.2.2 Sound course design and delivery in all teaching assignments-whether program or General Studies, introductory or advanced offerings-as evident in clear learning goals and expectations, content reflecting the best available scholarship or artistic practices, and teaching techniques aimed at student learning. - 6.1.2.3.
+All aspects of teaching, including preceptorial teaching as applicable, will be evaluated in order to gain a clear understanding of each faculty member's performance. - 6.1.2 In broad terms, excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques, and methodologies of the disciplines one teaches. - 6.1.2.2 Sound course design and delivery in all teaching assignments-whether program or General Studies, introductory or advanced offerings-as evident in clear learning goals and expectations, content reflecting the best Page 1 of 12 available scholarship or artistic practices, and teaching techniques aimed at student learning.

+- 6.1.2.3.
 The ability to organize course material and to communicate this information effectively.
-The development of a comprehensive syllabus for each course taught, including expectations, grading, and attendance policies and the timely provision of copies to students. - 6.1.2.4 Demonstration of respect for students as members of the academic community through timely feedback and responses to student communications. - 6.1.3 Where appropriate, additional measures of teaching excellence are: - 6.1.3.1 Ability to use technology in teaching. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter. - 6.1.3.4 The ability to lead, promote, and/or participate in successful credit-bearing experiences in community engagement, service-learning, faculty-sponsored/mentored research, and global education. - 6.1.3.5 Ability to create an inclusive and respectful environment. - 6.1.3.6 In the School of Health Sciences, NTTP faculty assigned alternate assignments related to instructional delivery (e.g., organization of patient simulations, maintenance of education laboratories, internship coordination, etc.) will have those activities recognized as contributing to excellence in teaching.

-- 6.2 Scholarly and Creative Activity - 6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to engaging in scholarship or creative activity of one's disciplinary and/or interdisciplinary work consistent with rank and/or assigned responsibilities, enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2 Publications and creative work in support of reappointment and tenure are those achieved during the tenure candidate's probationary period.
-Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment. - 6.2.3 The School recognizes a wide variety of scholarly vehicles: disciplinary or interdisciplinary research, pedagogical research, applied research, integrative scholarship, community engagement and service-learning, artistic or creative activity, and grant writing.
-Scholarly or creative activities may take many forms and use different vehicles to communicate with the broader academic community. - 6.2.3.1 The School recognizes that the time and effort required to complete scholarly or artistic projects may vary markedly among disciplines and sub-disciplines.
-Such variance is addressed in approved School and Program standards. - 6.2.4 The burden is always on the candidate to document the excellence of one's work.
+The development of a comprehensive syllabus for each course taught, including expectations, grading, and attendance policies, and the timely provision of copies to students. - 6.1.2.4 Demonstration of respect for students as members of the academic community through timely feedback and responses to student communications - 6.1.3 Where appropriate, additional measures of teaching excellence are: - 6.1.3.1 Ability to use technology in teaching. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter. - 6.1.3.4 The ability to lead, promote, and/or participate in successful credit-bearing experiences in community engagement, service-learning, faculty-sponsored/mentored research, and global education. - 6.1.3.5 Ability to create an inclusive and respectful environment. - 6.1.3.6 Serving as a teaching role model or mentor to other faculty. - 6.1.4 The School of Business adopts the University Standards for teaching. - 6.1.5 The Accounting Program adopts the University and School of Business Standards for teaching. - 6.2 Scholarly and Creative Activity - 6.2.1 The teacher-scholar model recognizes that a serious and continuing commitment to engaging in scholarship or creative activity of one's disciplinary and/or interdisciplinary work consistent with rank and/or assigned responsibilities, enriches teaching and is the foundation of sustained excellence within the classroom. - 6.2.2 Publications and creative work in support of reappointment and tenure are those achieved during the tenure candidate's probationary period.
+Activity in support of a post-tenure promotion or range adjustment is that work completed since the most recent promotion or range adjustment. - 6.2.3 The University recognizes a wide variety of scholarly vehicles: disciplinary or interdisciplinary research, pedagogical research, applied research, integrative scholarship, community engagement and service-learning, artistic or creative activity, and grant writing.
+Scholarly or creative activities may take many forms and use different vehicles to communicate with the broader academic community.

+to complete scholarly or artistic projects may vary markedly among disciplines and sub-disciplines.
+Such variance is addressed in approved School and Program standards.

+6.2.4 The burden is always on the candidate to document the excellence of one's work.
 In cases of shared or multiple authorship, clarification of the degree of one's participation is expected.
-In cases of conference presentations or proceedings, clarification should be provided with regard to the selectivity of the review process.
+In the case of conference presentations or proceedings, clarification should be provided with regard to the selectivity of the review process.